If you are under pension age and looking for work, you might be able to claim Jobseeker’s Allowance to top up your income while you search for a job.

 The type of JSA you can claim will be worked out by the Jobcentre Plus office.

-If you receive income-based JSA, you’re automatically eligible to claim other benefits including Housing Benefit (if you rent your home), help with health costs and possibly Council Tax Reduction.
+If you receive income-based JSA, you’re automatically eligible to claim other benefits including Housing Benefit (if you rent your home), help with health costs and possibly help from the Council Tax Reduction Scheme.

 Can I get Jobseeker's Allowance?